martucs/42_minishell/README.md

     You could want to handle what bash does when you dont put anything after the '|' and there is something before; we didn't, but that's up to you.

+- Each command is separated by a '|'.
+If there is no pipe, there is only 1 command.

+  example1:

+         ls libft srcs/execution -l

+  This is all 1 command.
+It is 'ls' because it's the first word to appear.
+Whatever is in the first position is going to be the command.
+  Whatever comes after are all arguments or flags of that command.
+The flag doesn't have to be right next to the command and it should still work.
+  We simply have to send all the arguments in the char **argv to 'execve' and it will handle everything for us.

+  example2:

+          -a ls libft srcs/execution -l

+  The command in this case is '-a'.

+  example3:

+          << lim > outfile cat > outfile2 -e

+  The command here is 'cat' because all the other words before 'cat' are preceded by a redirection token, which means they are the filenames of those redirections.

+Once you are familiar with bash's behaviour and how the terminal works, you'll find that it's a simple process.

 About execution
  -------------------------------------------------------------------------------